-In this section we discuss, using an example, how a program is developed using our proposal.
+In this section we discuss, with an example, how a program is developed using our proposal.
 The proposed methodology derives in clearly structured programs, using simple development guidelines.
 Figure 4 shows the typical stages of an application programmed using the Multi-Controller library.
 After the creation of the Multi-Controller object, data structures declared in the main host thread can be attached to the object.
-Computations are started defining the threads space and invocating kernel launchings in the Multi-Controller object.
+Computations are started defining the threads space and invocating kernel launches in the Multi-Controller object.
 The detachments consolidate the state of the whole data structures in the main host thread.
-Ana Moreton-Fernandez et al.